 Initially delivered in 1988, the full order of 1053 was filled in the Northern Fury world (vice the historic reduction to 789) with the last examples coming off the assembly line in the spring of 1994.
 Representing a quantum leap in capability over the FV-432 series of APC, the Warrior added a 30mm cannon to the firepower of an infantry section, and significantly improved protection and mobility as well.
 Several command, observation and repair vehicles were also produced.

-The FV-432 is the British answer to the American M113 APC, the basic version can carry 10 soldiers in addition to the 2 man crew.
+The FV-432 is the British answer to the American M113 APC, the basic version can carry 10 soldiers in addition to the 2-man crew.
 Built in several variants this is a versatile and adaptable vehicle but generally underpowered.
-Early production examples, the Mk1 was produced with a gasoline engine (petrol), most of these have since been replaced by a two stroke multi-fuel engine, still underpowered but more sustainable within the NATO supply system.
+Early production examples, the Mk1 was produced with a gasoline (petrol) engine, most of these have since been replaced by a two stroke multi-fuel engine; still underpowered but more sustainable within the NATO supply system.
 Over 2400 are in service throughout the British Army.

 CVR-T: Combat Vehicle Reconnaissance (Tracked)

 This is a prolific family of vehicles conducting all manner of tasks within the British Army.
-Seven main variants are in use in 1994:
+The seven main variants are in use in 1994: